wire2coder/disaster-response-pipeline-uda/README.md

     Web application:
         Run a web application to display the results of the model in real-time.

+## Metrics for Results

+1. **Precision**: If your model predicts a message as 'related', precision tells you how likely it is that the message is indeed 'related'.
+High precision is good.

+2. **Recall**: Out of all the 'related' messages, recall tells you how many of them your model was able to find.
+High recall is good.

+3. **F1-Score**: This is a combination of precision and recall into a single number.
+It tries to give you a single score to evaluate your model instead of having to look at two different ones (precision and recall).
+Again, a high F1 score is good.

+4. **Support**: This tells you how many examples of each class you had in the data you used to evaluate the model.

 ## Getting Started
 1. run Piplines/ETL Pipeline Preparation.ipynb and will make ETL_Preparation.db file